Tasmsnian flag redesign

 Design and symbolism

 The Tasmanian redesign takes the state’s official sporting colours of maroon, yellow, and green.
-The red/maroon Australian pale holds the yellow Southern Cross, while the green fly serves as a vibrant field for the state's most iconic emblem This combination aligns Tasmania’s civic identity with its well-established sporting and natural heritage.
+The red or maroon pale holds the yellow Southern Cross, while the green fly serves as a vibrant field for the state's most iconic emblem This combination aligns Tasmania’s civic identity with its well-established sporting and natural heritage.

-These colours represent the official sporting identity of Tasmania, deeply ingrained in the state’s public consciousness.
+The colours maroon, yellow and green, represent the official sporting colours of Tasmanian state teams, as well as being deeply ingrained in the identity in the state’s public consciousness.

 A golden Tasmanian tiger, or thylacine, is featured in the fly.
 The design uses the green field as negative space to create the animal's distinctive stripes, celebrating Tasmania's unique natural history.